explosion/spacy-course/chapters/en/chapter4.md

 ### Part 1

-- Use spaCy's `init-config` command to auto-generate a config and print it to the terminal.
+- Use spaCy's `init config` command to auto-generate a config.
+We're setting the output file to `-` to print the generated config to the terminal so we can look at it.
 - Use the `--pipeline` argument to specify one pipeline component, `ner`.

 <codeblock id="04_08_01"></codeblock>

 ### Part 2

-- Use spaCy's `init-config` command to auto-generate a config.
+- Use spaCy's `init config` command to auto-generate a config.
 - Save the config to a file `config.cfg`.
 - Use the `--pipeline` argument to specify one pipeline component, `ner`.